Particular/docs.particular.net/security-advisories/servicepulse-directorytraversal.md

 This vulnerability can be fixed by upgrading ServicePulse to the latest version.
 Upgrades should be performed as follows:

-[Download](https://particular.net/start-servicepulse-download) and run the latest version of the ServicePulse installer following our online [installation instructions](/servicepulse/installation#installation)
+[Download](https://particular.net/start-servicepulse-download) and run the latest version of the ServicePulse installer following the online [installation instructions](/servicepulse/installation#installation)

 ### Contact info